Icelandic horse: History

-The ancestors of the Icelandic horse were probably taken to Iceland by Viking Age Scandinavians between 860 and 935 AD.
+The ancestors of the Icelandic horse were probably brought to Iceland by Viking Age Scandinavians between 860 and 935 AD.
 The Norse settlers were followed by immigrants from Norse colonies in Ireland, the Isle of Man and the Western Isles of Scotland.
 These later settlers arrived with the ancestors of what would elsewhere become Shetland, Highland, and Connemara ponies, which were crossed with the previously imported animals.
 There may also have been a connection with the Yakut pony, and the breed has physical similarities to the Nordlandshest of Norway.
 Other breeds with similar characteristics include the Faroe pony of the Faeroe Islands and the Norwegian Fjord horse.
 Genetic analyses have revealed links between the Mongolian horse and the Icelandic horse.
 Mongolian horses are believed to have been originally imported from Russia by Swedish traders; this imported Mongol stock subsequently contributed to the Fjord, Exmoor, Scottish Highland, Shetland and Connemara breeds, all of which have been found to be genetically linked to the Icelandic horse.

 Attempts were made to introduce eastern blood into the Icelandic, resulting in a degeneration of the stock.
 In 982 AD the Icelandic Althing (parliament) passed laws prohibiting the importation of horses into Iceland, thus ending crossbreeding.
 The breed has now been bred pure in Iceland for more than 1,000 years.

-The earliest Norse people venerated the horse as a symbol of fertility, and white horses were slaughtered at sacrificial feasts and ceremonies.
+The early Germanic peoples, including those living in Scandinavia, venerated horses and slaughtered and ate them at blóts throughout the Viking Age.
 When these settlers arrived in Iceland, they brought their beliefs, and their horses, with them.
-Horses played a significant part in Norse mythology, and several horses played major roles in the Norse myths, among them the eight-footed pacer named Sleipnir, owned by Odin, chief of the Norse gods.
+Horses play a significant part in Nordic mythology with many, including Odin's eight-footed pacer named Sleipnir, allowing gods and other beings to travel between realms and across the sky.
 Skalm, a mare who is the first Icelandic horse known by name, appeared in the Book of Settlements from the 12th century.
 According to the book, a chieftain named Seal-Thorir founded a settlement at the place where Skalm stopped and lay down with her pack.
 Horses also play key roles in the Icelandic sagas Hrafnkel's Saga, Njal's Saga and Grettir's Saga.
 Although written in the 13th century, these three sagas are set as far back as the 9th century.
-This early literature has an influence today, with many riding clubs and horse herds in modern Iceland still bearing the names of horses from Norse mythology.
+This early literature has influenced many riding clubs and horse herds in modern Iceland, still bearing the names of horses from Norse mythology.